 Wristcutters: A Love Story

 There are some nice, subtle touches and little sight gags that run through the film.
 There always seems to be some warning signs around.
-In the bathroom at work there is one saying employees must wash their hands although the phrase about it being the law is taped over.
-The three take a swim next to a sign warning ‘no trespasser’ and no one seems to pay attention to the no smoking signs.
-I guess if you are already dead then second hand smoke is a bit of a moot point.
-You never see money exchange hands but there appears to be enough alcohol, tobacco and pot to go around.
-This is only fair; if you are stuck in purgatory you should have to worry about making ends meet.
-Dukic has created a bleak dusty universe for these people to exist in.
+In the bathroom, at work, there is one saying employees must wash their hands although the phrase about it being the law is taped over.
+The three take a swim next to a sign warning ‘no trespasser,’ and no one seems to pay attention to the no smoking signs.
+I guess if you are already dead then second-hand smoke is a bit of a moot point.
+You never see money exchange hands, but there appears to be enough alcohol, tobacco, and pot to go around.
+This is only fair; if you are stuck in purgatory, you should have to worry about making ends meet.
+Dukic has created a bleak, dusty universe for these people to exist in.
 There is nothing that can make people feel the glimmer of joy.
-Even when they are drinking or smoking pot it offers no real escape from their predicament.
-Also be on the look out for jokes in the smaller props.
-Zia is reading a romance novel called ‘The Girl with No Scars’ and the beer that Eugene uses in his flashy suicide is ‘Dead Guy Ale’.
+Even when they are drinking or smoking pot, it offers no real escape from their predicament.
+Also be on the lookout for jokes in the smaller props.
+Zia is reading a romance novel called ‘The Girl with No Scars’ and the beer that Eugene uses in his flashy suicide is ‘Dead Guy Ale.’
 It is little touches like this that demonstrates the commitment to creating a world for the story to reside.

 Once again Lion’s Gate steps up to the plate bringing the art house into your home.
-This film was nominated for such awards as the Sundance Grand Jury Prize and the Independent Spirit Award for best first feature and first screenplay and deserved a lot more.
+This film was nominated for such awards as the Sundance Grand Jury Prize and the Independent Spirit Award for the best first feature and first screenplay and deserved a lot more.
 This will certainly become an instant cult classic.
-It is quirky and dry witted and one of the more imaginative films in years.
+It is quirky and dry-witted and one of the more imaginative films in years.